CDCgov/SC2CLIA/Cecret/bin/report/report_README_stub.md

 <br>

-The other output is clia_summary_digsig.pdf located in the report directory.
+The other output is SC2_Variant_WGS_Run_Summary.pdf located in the report directory.
 This file is for the CLIA technical supervisor to record official approval of the analysis output with an electronic signature.
+It is split up into two sections, eLIMS Fields and Other Dry Lab Fields.

 ### Summary Table Details